vtjc2002/LearnAI-Bootcamp/lab01.4_customvision03/0_README.md

 Resources/Starter/CustomVision.Sample/CustomVision.Sample.sln
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This code calls two helper methods which we will define below.
-The method called
-`GetTrainingKey` prepares the training key.
-The one called `LoadImagesFromDisk`
-loads two sets of images that this example uses to train the project, and one
-test image that the example loads to demonstrate the use of the default
-prediction endpoint.
-On opening the project the following code should be
-displayed from line 35:
+At the bottom of the Progam.cs file are  methods called `TrainingApiCredentials` and `PredictionEndpointCredentials` which instantiates the training and prediction key respectively.
+Finally, there is one called `LoadImagesFromDisk` that loads two sets of images that this used to train the project, and one that performs the prediction test with a test image using the default prediction endpoint.
+On opening the project the following code should be displayed from line 35: